 - user:jane@example.com

-AssetIamPolicy is authoritative: it replaces the entire IAM policy for the asset.
-The policyData property accepts output from getIAMPolicy, which defines bindings between roles and members.
-This approach cannot be used alongside AssetIamBinding or AssetIamMember, as they would conflict over policy ownership.
+AssetIamPolicy is authoritative: it replaces the entire IAM policy with the one you provide.
+The policyData property accepts output from getIAMPolicy, which defines bindings (role-to-members mappings).
+This approach gives you full control but conflicts with AssetIamBinding and AssetIamMember resources on the same asset.

 Grant a role to multiple members at once